 A reverse proxy server can be used to block access to specific resources in your site.
 For example, you can configure your reverse proxy to block access to ArcGIS Server Manager and the ArcGIS Server Administrator Directory.
 This is a good practice, especially if you expose your ArcGIS Server services to the Internet.

-While administrative access will be blocked when accessing your site through the reverse proxy, administrative access will still be available when accessing your ArcGIS Server directly through its default ports (6080 or 6443).
+While administrative access will be blocked when accessing your site through the reverse proxy, administrative access will still be available when accessing your ArcGIS Server directly through its default port (6443).
 Firewalls should be used appropriately to control where these ports can be accessed.

 Leverage features in your own web server